Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Results and discussions

-The measurements made at forward rapidity (right plot) are crucial, as negligible autocorrelation bias is expected.
-Here, $Q_{\rm pp}$ vary smoothly with increase in $p_{\rm T}$. $Q_{\rm pp}$, which starts slightly above (below) 1 for jetty (isotropic) events at low $p_{\rm T}$, suddenly starts to decrease (increase) after 3 GeV/$c$ for both prompt and non-prompt J/$\psi$. $Q_{\rm pp}$ from isotropic and jetty events has its first crossing at around 3-4 GeV/$c$ for both prompt and non-prompt J/$\psi$ and the second crossing at $\sim$ 10 GeV/$c$ for the non-prompt J/$\psi$ case.
+Hence, the measurements made at forward rapidity (right plot) are crucial, as negligible autocorrelation bias is expected in this case.
+Here, $Q_{\rm pp}$ vary smoothly with increase in $p_{\rm T}$. $Q_{\rm pp}$, which starts slightly above (below) 1 for jetty (isotropic) events at low $p_{\rm T}$, suddenly starts to decrease (increase) after 3 GeV/$c$ for both prompt and non-prompt J/$\psi$. $Q_{\rm pp}$ from isotropic and jetty events has its first crossing at around 3-4 GeV/$c$ for both prompt and non-prompt J/$\psi$ and the second crossing at $\sim$ 10~GeV/$c$ for the non-prompt J/$\psi$ case.
 However, unlike in midrapidity, here at forward rapidity, the non-prompt J/$\psi$ shows no deviations from unity.
 This is a testimony that the production of beauty hadrons at forward rapidity would not modify the event shape measured through the charged particles in the midrapidity region.
+Moreover, the $p_{\rm T}$ dependence of $Q_{\rm pp}$ is found to be in alignment within uncertainties when the study is repeated for the CR-BLC~2 PYTHIA model for both the dileptonic decay channels of J/$\psi$ (particularly prompt J/$\psi$).